kaidawe/documentation/API/organizations/webhooks.md

   "event": "ingestion",
   "details": "Completed model ingestion",
   "model": "hash",
-  "labels": "{
+  "customUID": "A custom UID you can set on upload", "labels": "{
     \"labels\": [] #A list of labels and their corresponding confidence scores
     \"moderation_labels\": [] #A list of explicit labels and their corresponding confidence scores